ClTY17/ClTY17/README.md

 	height=200></p>
   <p align="center"><b>hey there! all of this is for ponytown ^_^</b><br>
     <i>whisp 2 interact, i tend to leave the game on while im doing other things !</i><br><br>
-  proship DNI — please do not copy my skins or cover me — i hide liberally :P<br>
+  proship DNI — please do not copy my skins — i hide liberally :P<br>
 im rather skittish and might be more quiet at times, its nothing personal.<br>
 keep interactions limited if youre a minor, im on the 18+ server for a reason.<br><br>
 im not comfortable with C+H from strangers and will likely move. green names are fine!<br>